cncf/tag-contributor-strategy/deaf-and-hard-of-hearing/event-organizers/conference-best-practices.md

 Include a field asking if accommodations are needed (yes/no) and a free-form text box to specify.
 Everyone's needs differ; it's hard to discern from a fixed form/dropdown.

+### Program Information

+On the program page, include session accessibility information, such as whether captioning will be provided and in which language.
+Also, mention that interpreters will be available upon request if requested in advance, and specify which sign language (e.g., American Sign Language or International Sign Language).

 ## Pre-conference best practices

 ### Reach out to attendees/speakers before the event